Hawke's Bay toddler killer Benny Haerewa admits more abuse and crimes against three children

 The man behind one of New Zealand's worst child abuse cases has been convicted of more crimes, including wrapping an extension cord around a girl's neck.

-Benny Haerewa appeared today in the High Court at Auckland, where he pleaded guilty and was convicted of 11 charges against three victims.
+Benny Haerewa, who is related to Moko Rangitoheriri's killer, appeared today in the High Court at Auckland, where he pleaded guilty and was convicted of 11 charges against three victims.

 His name suppression also lapsed this morning.

-Haerewa was sentenced to 12 years' imprisonment for manslaughter, after a murder charge was dropped, for the killing of his 4-year-old stepson James Whakaruru.
+Two decades ago, Haerewa was sentenced to 12 years' imprisonment for manslaughter for the killing of his 4-year-old stepson James Whakaruru in 1999.

-The toddler was just 10 weeks short of his first day at school when he died on April 4, 1999, in Hawke's Bay Hospital, then known as Hastings Memorial Hospital.
+The toddler was just 10 weeks short of his first day at school when he died of his injuries in Hawke's Bay Hospital, then known as Hastings Memorial Hospital.

+Police had dropped a murder charge against Haerewa, leading to a guilty plea for manslaughter.

-The assault which killed Whakaruru was one of many over several years against the child.
+The assault which killed Whakaruru was one of many over several years against the toddler.

+The case later became the focus of campaigns to prevent child abuse and also saw condemnation and review of agency procedures which failed to recognise the serial abuse, including a special report by then Children's Commission Roger McClay.

-Today, Haerewa admitted to new offending between 2015 and 2017 in Auckland and Hastings.
+Today, Haerewa admitted to more offending against three more children between 2015 and 2017 in Auckland and Hastings.

 One of his assaults included wrapping an extension cord around a child's neck and pulling tight, while another saw him slam a tomahawk down on a bed next to a child.